akshaybabloo/Car-ND/Project_3/README.md

 **File Structure**

 * `drive.py` - A server to send regression angles to the simulator.
-* `preprocessor_modeler.py` - Read the data from the folder, preprocess them and yeal as generators for batch processing.
+* `preprocessor_modeler.py` - Read the data from the folder, preprocess them and yield as generators for batch processing.
-* `model.py` - Create model for each epoch, save the loss values and the final model.
+* `model.py` - Create the model for total epochs, save the loss values and the final model.
 * `plots.py` - To plot the loss values.
 * `model.json` - Summary of the model in JSON format.
-* `README.md` - Detailed explanation of the project.
+* `README.md` - A detailed explanation of the project.

 ## 1 Preparing the data

-As mentioned earlier, I used [Udacity's Self-Driving Car Simulator v2](https://github.com/udacity/self-driving-car-sim) to collect the data, he took six laps across the simulator and tried his best to keep the car in the center of the road.
+As mentioned earlier, I used [Udacity's Self-Driving Car Simulator v2](https://github.com/udacity/self-driving-car-sim) to collect the data, he took six laps across the simulator and tried his best to keep the car in the centre of the road.
 One lap would not be enough for the network to be trained and it is not consistent enough.

-The data was not converted into grayscale because I think that the color aspect is an import feature for any neural network to work.
+The data was not converted into grayscale because I think that the colour aspect is an import feature for any neural network to work.

 ![Random shear](https://github.com/akshaybabloo/Car-ND/raw/master/Project_3/assets/random_shear.png)